 Why You Should Read It: The most successful bloggers have a product.
 And even if you do not have one yet, you have plenty to sell online, whether it’s traffic to your blog posts or selling other people’s products through affiliates.
 This is a great book for bloggers at any level to read.

 12. One Million Followers: How I Built a Massive Social Following in 30 Days by Brendan Kane

 About the Book: As the title says, the book is about Brandon Kane’s journey on how he grew his social media following in 30 days.

-Why You Should Read it: Growing your social media following online is just as fundamental to your blogging business as writing great blog content is.
+Why You Should Read it: Want to grow your Instagram followers?
+What about your Facebook following?
+Growing your social media following online is just as fundamental to your blogging business as writing great blog content is.
 You should be growing your social media as you are building your blog so this book is a great resource to help you get there.